 The Importance of Cleaning Commercial Roofing Gutters

 Regular maintenance of your commercial roof is necessary to prolong its lifespan.
 What most building owners don’t consider is the importance of preventative maintenance treatments that include cleaning the drainage system.
 Drainage systems are directly related to the health of your commercial roof.
-If it’s not working correctly, standing water can form adding weight to the roof causing leaks or a potential collapse.
+If it’s not working correctly, standing water can form adding weight to the roof causing leaks or potential collapse.
 Water stains on the ceiling or the smell of mold and mildew can project a negative professional appearance.
 Not to mention, resulting repairs can be very expensive.

 Cleaning gutters aren’t just for homeowners.
 Commercial building owners need to be conscientious too.
 As we move into a new season, it’s essential to bring in your commercial roofing contractor to give your system an inspection.

 Commercial roofing systems typically have one of two types of drainage installations in place.
 The first will direct water towards the outer edge into gutters.
 The second includes driving the rainwater towards internal drains built into the main roof.
 Building codes dictate which one can be installed.
 Sometimes there are outlines in the code that requires water flow to move away from the roof so as not to affect structural integrity.

 Conventional drainage systems are comprised of a gutter that runs parallel to the roof and a downpipe that is vertical.
 The entire network relies on gravity pushing the weight of the water into the system and away from the roof.
 The slight slope in the roof encourages the water down into the gutters which are then transferred to the downpipe/downspout.
 Designed properly the water volume should not typically exceed more than 1/3 of the downpipe capacity.
 This provides plenty of room for air to allow the entire operation to work efficiently.